starcoinorg/starcoin/README.md

 >note: Account-related commands cannot be used when connecting remotely

-Connect to main network seed nodes and use a local account database for using Account-related commands
+Connect to the main network seed nodes and use a local account database for using Account-related commands

 ```shell
 starcoin --connect ws://main.seed.starcoin.org:9870 --local-account-dir ~/.starcoin/account_vaults console